Our Canal Cruising Companion

 And share their bed with me at night.

-We are not religious but we hope that you enjoyed reading that short prayer (aka poem) as much as we did.
+We are not religious people but we hope that you enjoyed reading this short prayer (aka poem) as much as we did.

 (Photograph - Michael Dawson)